BakersDozenBagels/container-ship/README.md

 1. Pull the container image
 2. Set `AP_URL`
 3. Mount a volume for save data and the AP mod
-4. Obtain the mod and put it in the save directory
+4. Obtain the mod and put it in the mounted mods directory

 Using `compose.yaml`:
 ```yaml